 Canadian Armed Forces

-Marie-Claire Khadij (she/her) is a proud Franco-Ontarian.
+Marie-Claire Khadij (she/her/elle) is a proud Franco-Canadian who speaks French, English and Spanish.
 She has always been passionate about meeting people from various backgrounds and learning about their cultures and views on life.
-She is a Women’s Rights advocate, and strives to be an ally to minorities, especially LGBTQ2+ and POC communities.
+She is a Women’s Rights advocate, and strives to be an ally to minorities, especially 2SLGBTQIA+ and POC communities.

-She has been serving as a military chaplain since 2017 and became the first Humanist Chaplain in the Canadian Armed Forces in May 2022.
-Her aim is to continue to grow humanist chaplaincy in the CAF to ensure that all members, including agnostics and atheists, have proper access to chaplain services.
+She has been serving as a military chaplain since 2017 and became the first humanist chaplain in the Canadian Armed Forces (CAF) in May 2022.
+Her aim is to continue to grow the number of humanists chaplains in the CAF to ensure that all members (including humanists, agnostics, atheists and all with secular worldviews) are represented and can access services specific to their values.